Top ClawHub Skills for Developers

 How do I install skills from ClawHub?

-You can install skills using the OpenClaw CLI.
-Run `clawhub install <namespace>/<skill-name>` in your terminal.
+Use the OpenClaw CLI and run `clawhub install <namespace>/<skill-name>`.
 For example, to install Fast.io, run `clawhub install dbalve/fast-io`.

 Are ClawHub skills free to use?

-Most basic skills on ClawHub are free and open-source.
+Most basic skills are free and open-source.
 Skills that rely on external services (like Fast.io for storage or AgentMail for email) may have their own usage-based pricing or free tiers.

 Can I create my own ClawHub skill?

-Yes, ClawHub is an open marketplace.
-You can develop custom skills using the OpenClaw SDK and publish them to the registry for private use or public distribution.
+Yes.
+ClawHub is an open marketplace.
+You can develop custom skills using the OpenClaw SDK and publish them to the registry for private or public use.

 Related Resources

-Install the Fast.io skill to give your AI agent 50GB of free, persistent cloud storage and built-in RAG capabilities.
+Install the Fast.io skill to give your AI agent 50GB of free, persistent cloud storage and built-in RAG.